adhuliya/span/span-project/README.md

 * Aggregate assignment not supported.
 E.g. arr[] = {1,2,3}.
 * size_t is assumed UINT64.
 * All floats are considered FLOAT64.
 * static initializations in functions?
-(TODO: check)
+(Supported)

 ### SPAN Features
 * Flow Insensitive (Easy to add.
 Maybe not efficient.)